 Check out our guide to the 10 most essential John Coltrane albums here.

 Brubeck, a classically-influenced pianist, was hugely popular on the college circuit playing for enthusiastic young students, and he would become only the second jazz musician, after Louis Armstrong, to feature on the cover of Time magazine.

-His best-known album, one of a number of records on this list that were made in 1959, is notable for its experimentation with unusual time signatures at a time when the vast majority of jazz was in 4/4 time, along with the occasional waltz.
+His best-known album, one of a number of jazz records on this list that were made in 1959, is notable for its experimentation with unusual time signatures at a time when the vast majority of the music was in 4/4 time, along with the occasional waltz.

 ‘Blue Rondo à la Turk’ is inspired by a Turkish folk song in 9/8 time while ‘Pick Up Sticks’ is in 6/4.